pranavdm99/unitree-go2-ros2/README.md

 # unitree go2 ros2 - champ config

+> [!NOTE]
+> This repository is a fork of the [anujjain-dev/unitree-go2-ros2](https://github.com/anujjain-dev/unitree-go2-ros2) project.
+We gratefully acknowledge the work of Anuj Jain, as well as the original creators at [Unitree Robotics](https://github.com/unitreerobotics/unitree_ros) and the [CHAMP](https://github.com/chvmp/champ) project.

 > This package contains the configuration files for the Unitree Go2 robot configured with the CHAMP controller in ROS 2 (humble).
 It includes development of config package along with upgrade in robot description model for ROS 2 Humble distribution.

 ## Unitree Go2: